motababravo/radio-llm/README.md

 This repository provides a platform for integrating Long Language Models (LLMs) with the Meshtastic mesh communication network.
 It allows users on the mesh network to interact with an LLM for concise, automated responses.

+Furthermore, this platform also allows users to execute tasks through LLM, such as:
+- Calling emergency services
+- Sending messages
+- Retrieving info from sensors

 ## Features

 - Bi-directional communication between Meshtastic and an LLM.